Order of the Southern Cross: Criteria

-The Decree that re-created the Order (Decree 22.165, signed by Vargas on 5 December 1932) does not mention the creation of a new Order, but the reestablishment of the old Order of the Southern Cross, that had been "created upon the advent of the political independence of Brazil".
-This was done to improve the prestige of the Order by linking it with the past, that is, by associating it with an Order that had been created more than one century earlier.
+The Decree that re-created the Order (Decree 22.165, signed by Vargas on 5 December 1932) does not mention the creation of a new Order, but rather the reestablishment of the former Order of the Southern Cross, which had been "created upon the advent of the political independence of Brazil".
+This was done to improve the prestige of the Order by linking it with the past, that is, by associating it with an Order that had been created more than a century earlier.

 In 1932, the republican version of the Order had the same five grades as the old imperial version.
 In 1939, by a statute issued on 17 July of that year, the additional grade of the Grand Collar was created.
 Until the creation of the Grand Collar, awards of which are restricted to Heads of State, the Grand Cross was the Order's highest rank.

 Awards of, and promotions in, the National Order of the Southern Cross are made by decree of the President of the Republic, in his capacity as the Order's Grand Master.
 The decree of appointment or promotion is, like all presidential decrees, published in the Federal Government's Official Journal, and, as per the Order's regulations, the appointment or promotion is also recorded in a book kept by the Order's secretary.

-The Brazilian Minister of Foreign Relations serves as the Chancellor of the Order, and an officer of the Ministry of Foreign Relations that heads the ceremonial and protocol division serves as the Secretary to the Order.
+The Brazilian Minister of Foreign Affairs (currently Ambassador Mauro Vieira) serves as the Chancellor of the Order, and the diplomat who heads the ceremonial and protocol division of the Ministry serves as the Secretary to the Order.
 The Order also has a Council, chaired by its Chancellor, that recommends awards and promotions.

 Classes

-Empress Teresa Cristina of Brazil wearing the Sash of a Dame Grand Cross of the Imperial Order of the Cross, with the badge of the Order suspended from the sash.